You are here

 Once your wedding has been published (in print and/or online), we will send you a PDF copy of the story and the cover, plus a link to the online version or post.

 * Prefer to submit hard copy?
-Please include a write-up, CD of 50-some Low-Res images (72 dpi) and CONTACT SHEETS of those images, along with a printed link to a full online gallery (with passwords) in your submission.
+Please include a write-up, CD of 100 or so Low-Res images (72 dpi) and CONTACT SHEETS of those images, along with a link to a full online gallery (with passwords) in your submission.
 Simply place those in a folder and have it to us by 5 p.m. by the dates above.
 Mail or drop off to Melissa Bigner, Charleston Wedding Submissions, 782 Johnnie Dodds Boulevard, Mount Pleasant, SC 29464.
 Questions?
 E-mail email@example.com.

 HOW WEDDINGS & WEDDING-RELATED EVENTS ARE CHOSEN FOR CHARLESTON WEDDINGS MAGAZINE & CHARLESTONWEDDINGSMAG.COM